samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.

-When you hit a Giant with this weapon, the Giant takes an extra 2d6 damage of the weapon’s type and must succeed on a DC 15 Strength saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
+When you hit a Giant with this weapon, the Giant takes an extra 2d6 damage of the weapon's type and must succeed on a DC 15 Strength saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.

 ### [Glamoured Studded Leather](/magic-items/4645-glamoured-studded-leather)